Opening Hours Open 7 days a week

 You can apply for annulment of marriage or civil partnership by filling in a nullity petition.
 You should send 2 copies of the petition to your nearest family court and keep your own copy.

-The Respondent to the nullity petition must respond to your nullity petition within 8 days, saying whether they agree for the marriage or civil partnership to be be annulled.
+The Respondent to the nullity petition must respond to your nullity petition within 8 days, saying whether they agree with the marriage or civil partnership to be annulled.

 You must also fill in a statement confirming that what you said in your nullity petition is true.